therls/lemmeknow/README.md

 *Optional: Install [Yarn](https://yarnpkg.com/getting-started/install)*

-Next, open the command line if on Windows or terminal if on Mac, cd into the project folder.
+Next, open the command line if on Windows or terminal if on Mac, then cd into the project folder.

 Then, do the following: